Too Much to Lose

 "Look man, I don't know too much about it, really.
 I just read about it today in one of those tabloid magazines.
 There's a carryout right across the street, why don't you go buy yourself one?
 You can read all about him for yourself."

 Jesse considered that, but quickly discarded the idea.
 The walk across the street would be too much, he'd be panting before he made it halfway there.
-"I'll tell you what, pal.
-How much is your tab?"

 The bartender heard the question and answered before Al could open his mouth.
 "It's high, buddy.
 A little over thirty."